How to Teach the Child to Get Dressed On Their Own: All Secrets

 3. Provide more autonomy

-Try to provide the child with an opportunity for independent actions in every step of the process of getting dressed and taking their clothes off.
+Try to provide the child with opportunities for independent actions at every step of the process of getting dressed and taking their clothes off.
 This way, they will learn faster.
 For example, you start taking off the tights, and the child completes this action.

 4. Don’t forget to praise the child

-Even if a three-year-old kid put on their T-shirt backwards and forgot to fasten their sandals, praise them anyway.
+Even if a three-year-old kid puts on their T-shirt backwards and forgets to fasten their sandals, praise them anyway.
 Do not scold, criticize, or even more so, laugh at the child.

 It is also not recommended to compare the child with other children who are more successful in this matter, by, for instance, saying, “Look how quickly Matthew got dressed today, and you are still struggling”.